4chlys0/ReadingList/README.md

 Black Hat Python

+Cryptography: A short introduction (Audiobook)

-The Phoenix Project (Audiobook)
+*The Phoenix Project (Audiobook)

-(completed)

-The Linux Command Line
+*The Linux Command Line

 2017

-(completed)

-Automate the Boring Stuff with Python
+*Automate the Boring Stuff with Python